 - Lichen planus often presents as an itchy body rash with bumps that become dry scaly patches.
 About 50% of people who acquire lichen planus also develop it in the mouth; sometimes causing painful oral sores that can affect eating and drinking.

 - Delayed healing.
 Patients with poorly managed diabetes often show delayed healing after scaling and root planing (deep dental cleaning), tooth extractions and implant placement that can result in failure of dental implants.

 - Taste impairment

-If you suffer from diabetes, or have any of these symptoms, it is important that you talk to us at West Ryde Dental Clinic, and your doctor as well!
+If you suffer from diabetes, or have any of these symptoms, it is important that you talk to us at My Local Dentists West Ryde, and your doctor as well!

 At My Local Dentists West Ryde, we provide you with personalised service.
 All our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.
 As well as the dentists, the supporting staff at My Local Dentists West Ryde are highly dedicated and experienced to ensure each visit with us is comfortable as possible.